Mentors4EDU/Contracts/README.md

 # Contracts
-Contracts for SafeHaven (platform, token, crowdsale)
+The Solidity Contracts for SHA Token and its platfrom (Once Deployed Live)